PSHE and RSHE

 - Children have respect for themselves and others.

 PSHE links well with British Values as many of the topics are intertwined.
-Pupils at St Dennis Primary Academy have experience of democracy when electing both School Council and Eco Club members.
+Children at St Dennis Primary Academy have experience of democracy when electing both School Council and Eco Club members.
 They can exercise individual liberty when deciding upon changes they would like to see made within school.
 The rule of law is adopted when classes create their own Circle Time rules and tolerance and mutual respect are learnt about through occasions such as Antibullying Week, where lessons are planned to specifically meet the needs of our children.